 Summer is officially here!
 Although the occasional cold, wet days makes it feel otherwise!
 But hey, it’s here!
 The flowers are in full bloom, beaches are packed with people and the grills are firing on!
 Hosting a budget friendly summer BBQ is a great way to get people together and enjoy some good food.
-You don’t have to acquire more consumer debt just to host a good party.
+Our debt counselors believe you don’t have to acquire more debt just to host a good party.
 Follow these ideas for a frugal and fun summer barbecue.

 Budget Friendly Summer BBQ Food on a Budget

 - Always check your fridge before heading to the grocery store and follow these 20 money-saving tips to get the most bang for your buck at the store.